Achievements

 Generated evidence for simpler ways to treat severe hypertension in pregnancy by demonstrating a safe and effective role for oral anti-hypertensive drugs that may allow treatment in settings where IV administration and careful fetal monitoring are not possible

-Validated ways to increase contraceptive access after medical abortion
+Validated ways to increase contraceptive access after medication abortion

-Demonstrated that contraceptive injectables and implants can be “quickstarted” at the initial medical abortion visit, eliminating the need for a return visit and reducing exposure to unwanted pregnancy
+Demonstrated that contraceptive injectables and implants can be “quickstarted” at the initial medication abortion visit, eliminating the need for a return visit and reducing exposure to unwanted pregnancy

 Filled evidence gaps about safety of mifepristone